MarsBased/handbook/sections/rituals.md

 In alternate months between Martian Days, we do our online hackathon called __Zerg Rush__, honouring one of our favourite games ever: Starcraft.

+Anyone in the company can suggest a project to work on the next Zerg Rush.
+The Tech Leads will then analyse all the projects to plan accordingly and work on them.

-Typically on Fridays, we meet online at 9am to distribute tasks and work on internal projects: documentation, libraries, open source, a new website, etc.
+Typically, Zerg Rushes happen on Fridays, we meet online at 9am to distribute tasks and work on internal projects: documentation, libraries, open source, a new website, etc.

 We do another followup call at the end of the day to summarise what we've been up to and in which state are we leaving the project.

 We tend to organise people in small groups with other team members they usually don't work with so they get more acquainted with one another.

 Once, our frontend developer Javier Artero didn't know it was purely an online thing, so he went to the coworking for a Zerg Rush and found nobody there 🤣

+As of 2021, the Zerg Rushes change slightly.
+Every MarsBased employee has got five days to work on development projects, go to conferences or learn new stuff.
+If the project has got any kind of cost (such as flights to/fro the conference, tickets, housing, etc.) it'll have to be discussed internally and we'll decide case by case.

 ## Martian Retreat